fmaste/Haskell/doc/EvaluationStrategies.md

 # Evaluation Strategies

-The evaluation strategy determines how to evaluate the arguments of a function.
+The evaluation strategy determines how to evaluate the arguments of a function during function application.

-Not to be confused with [Lambda Calculus](Lambda.md) reduction strategies, the process by which a more complex expression is reduced to a simpler expression.

 Evaluation strategies combined with the more specific notions of binding strategies that determine what kind of value to pass to the function, form the